darcymeyer/dcbfs/README.md

 ### Personal Ledger

-Contains the information necessary (filename, amount of blocks, derived key; derived key is hash of filename and key) to retrieve blocks that form the original file, their order, and the keys with which to decrypt them.
+Contains the information necessary (filename, number of blocks, derived key; derived key is hash of filename and key) to retrieve blocks that form the original file, their order, and the keys with which to decrypt them.
 Its own id is a hash of the filename and the publisher name.

 ### Personal Ledger